 18.5.
 In-Service.
-During Autumn and Spring Quarters, one day of classes will be canceled to allow all Extension Lecturers to attend a professional in-service program.
-The date of this professional in-service program shall be determined by Management.
+During Autumn and Spring Quarters, one day of classes will be canceled as needed to allow all Extension Lecturers to attend a professional in-service program.
+The dates of this professional in-service program shall be determined by Management.

 18.6.
 University Affiliation.
-An Extension Lecturer may use his or her work email and affiliation to the University of Washington in association with professional publications, subject to UW policies and state ethics laws.
+An Extension Lecturer may use their work email and affiliation to the University of Washington in association with professional publications, subject to UW policies and state ethics laws.

 Article 19: Performance Appraisal